Ferizaj: Archaeology

 A church foundation was unearthed in the Nikadin village, believed to date back to the 5th or 6th centuries.
 There are remnants of bricks and tiling from the Roman era, and, most notably, a sarcophagus which was identified below the floor.

-A neolithic site is located 2km from Ferizaj, in the Varosh village.
+A Neolithic site is located 2 km from Ferizaj, in the Varosh village.
 It includes ceramic fragments, the majority of which belonged to the Starčevo and Vinča cultures.
 It is believed that the site was a settlement in the Roman era.
 In 2008, another Neolithic site was discovered in the Zllatar village.
 There are indications it was used in the Mesolithic age, as well as more recent periods.
 It displays flint, stone tools, and ceramics.

 Ruins of a Roman-era church were discovered at Komogllava.
 It is believed to have been built in the 1st century BC, then rebuilt in the Byzantine era.
 The locality includes remnants of ancient urbanized streets, sewage, and other infrastructure.
 Vases, ceramic pots, coins, jewellery, items of iron and other carbonaceous substances, but also characteristic stone, believed to have been moved from coastal areas to build the sarcophagus and other items.